Career growth strategies: a research-backed framework for every stage

 Refresh your network for the next decade

-A common pattern among senior professionals: the network that got them to their current position is the same network from ten years ago.
+What I see most often at this level is a network that has not changed in a decade.
 Same industry, same function, same peer group.
 This creates a blind spot.
-The opportunities that matter at the senior level often come from adjacent industries, emerging sectors, or cross-functional connections that a homogeneous network can’t provide.
+The opportunities that matter at the senior level often come from adjacent industries, emerging sectors, or cross-functional connections that a homogeneous network cannot provide.

-Granovetter’s research on network diversity [7], replicated across four decades of follow-up studies, consistently shows that network breadth predicts career advancement more strongly than network depth.
+Granovetter’s 1973 research on network diversity [7], replicated across four decades of follow-up studies, consistently shows that network breadth predicts career advancement more strongly than network depth.
 The fix is intentional network diversification: attend events outside your industry.
 Join advisory boards for startups or nonprofits in different sectors.
-Teach or speak at institutions where you’ll meet people with fundamentally different professional backgrounds.
-The goal isn’t more connections – it’s more different connections.

 The network that got you here is too narrow to get you there.
 Diversify or calcify.